JontySinai/jontysinai.github.io/_posts/2019-01-18-understanding-neural-odes.markdown

 You can then calculate the loss by comparing Euler's method evaluated at the \\(k\\) chosen datapoints with their actual values.
 In the backward pass you can calculate a derivative of your loss function with respect to \\(a\\), for each evaluation point, and adjust it as you would in gradient descent.

 In summary, by using Euler's method in the context of a machine learning _optimisation_ problem, we treat \\(a\\) as a free parameter.
-Importantly \\(a\\) is the only free parameter and can use it to describe a linear relationship which typically requires two parameters.
+Importantly \\(a\\) is the only free parameter and can be used to describe a linear relationship which typically requires two parameters.

 ### Computational Cost
 <br/>